Current radio propagation conditions:

 - Inbound..
 QRPGuys 40/30/20 trapped EFHW.
 Looking forwards to seeing this one build and work.

 - Also inbound is a tuner kit.

-- Desired: DX Commander’s All-Band 1/4w Vertical.
+Desired(purchased and built June 2020): DX Commander’s All-Band 1/4w Vertical.
 80m through 10m and higher, should be an interesting solution to getting on the air post-license.

 - Also, I’d like to try and build a proper all-band end-fed randomwire, It’ll be interesting to see if this is in fact possible or not.